Fairfield wrestling coach Ron Masanek started to think about retirement in June when he was bestowed with a special honor.

 (Alston, the late Hall of Fame Dodgers manager who lived in Butler County, managed 23 seasons in the majors under one-year contracts).

-During his high school coaching career, Masanek compiled a dual meet record of 410-83-3, which ranks fourth in all-time wins in Ohio high school wrestling history, according to the Ohio High School Athletic Association website.
+During his high school coaching career, Masanek compiled a dual meet record of 410-83-3, which ranks in the top five in Ohio high school wrestling history, according to the Ohio High School Athletic Association website.

 Masanek, who turned 73 on Wednesday, produced 11 undefeated seasons, 23 Greater Miami Conference championships and nine Ohio state runner-up teams.

-Fairfield won eight district championships, 15 sectional titles, and placed third in the state in both 1991 and 1992.
+Fairfield has won eight district championships, 15 sectional titles, and placed third in the state in both 1991 and 1992 under Masanek.

 “Words cannot express our gratitude for coach Masanek’s service here as a coach, a teacher, and a leader of men,” Fairfield athletic director Mark Harden said.
 “He has left a legacy here that will last forever, and we will forever be in debt for his long, historic tenure here as our head coach.”

-A 1959 graduate of Parma High School and 1964 grad of Miami University, where he was a three-year letterman, he was a two-time Mid-American Conference runner-up and a two-time national qualifier.
+A 1959 graduate of Parma High School and 1964 grad of Miami University, Masanek was a three-year letterman in Oxford.
+He was a two-time Mid-American Conference wrestling runner-up and a two-time collegiate national qualifier.
+He has garnered numerous coach of the year honors from multiple publications as well as being named GMC coach of the year on multiple occasions.